wanjikuciku/Phase-1-Project/README.md

 ![Alt text](budget_profit.png)

 There is moderate correlation between production budget and profit(0.6).
-Without further calculation with a significance level we have insufficient evidence to reject the hypothesis thus support that the production budget increases, profit tends to increase.
+Thus support that the production budget increases, profit tends to increase.
-However we need to do more sample tests to investigate the correlation of budget and profit as it is not causation.
-Many factors can make a movie have high profits such as director or actors or even time the movie was being released.

 # Conclusion